cgwire/kitsu/docs/mattermost/README.md

 # Mattermost Integration

-## Enable incoming webhooks, custom username and profile picture for webhooks
+## Enable Incoming Webhooks, Custom Username and Profile Picture for Webhooks

 1. Make sure you are logged as a system admin account in your Mattermost server.
 2. You need to check if your Mattermost installation can receive incoming webhooks and set custom username and profile picture for webhooks.